DoubleCouponDay/stickle/README.md

 ## TODO

+- explore using msys2 with windows development.

 - Develop the example unit test further.

 - Develop rough glue code for converting ST to Omron XML.

 - Propertly implement the converter into the Rusty Compiler.

-- test Windows development with the Clang linker.

-    `choco install llvm`

 - Make documentation PR for windows development.